 What to Do When API Has Multiple Parameter Structures — Use oneOf/anyOf/allOf in Apidog

 API parameters often have complex structures, with a single endpoint supporting multiple different parameter combinations.
 For example, a login endpoint might support username-password authentication, email-password authentication, or phone number verification codes.
-Payment endpoints can offer various methods like credit cards, or Alipay, each requiring different fields.
+Payment endpoints can offer various methods like credit cards, debit cards or digital wallets, each requiring different fields.

 api parameters

 Traditional API documentation approaches often simply list all possible fields and use text descriptions like "choose different fields based on different scenarios."
 This approach is neither precise nor developer-friendly, often leading to confusion.
-Apidog supports JSON Schema's oneOf, anyOf, and allOf features, allowing you to accurately describe these complex composite data structures in your API documentation.
+Apidog supports JSON Schema's oneOf, anyOf, and allOf features, allowing you to describe these complex composite schemas in your API documentation accurately.

 In JSON Schema, oneOf, anyOf, and allOf are used to combine multiple sub-schemas, but they have different logical meanings:

-Apidog provides two ways to use these combination modes:
+Apidog provides two ways to use these schema composition:

 The first method uses the visual editing panel.
-In your project, click "Data Models" to create a new model, then find "Combination Modes" in the type selection.
-Choose the needed oneOf, anyOf, or allOf mode, then define specific data structures for each sub-schema.
+In your project, click "Schemas" to create a new one, then find "Schema Composition" in the data type selection.
+Choose the needed oneOf, anyOf, or allOf option, then define specific data structures for each sub-schema.

 The second approach involves directly editing JSON Schema code.
-In the data model editing panel, you can switch to code mode and write JSON Schema directly to define these logical combination patterns.
+In the schema editing panel, you can switch to code mode and write JSON Schema directly to define these logical schema compositions.
 This method is more direct for developers familiar with JSON Schema.

-Once you've defined your data models, you can use them in your API documentation.
-When editing interface request parameters, select Body type as JSON, then in the data structure section, you can reference the "Data Models" you just created, or directly select "Combination Modes" to define complex parameter structures.
+Once you've defined your schemas, you can use them in your API documentation.
+When editing endpoint request parameters, select Body type as JSON, then in the data schema section, you can reference the schema you just created, or directly select "Schema Composition" to define complex parameter structures.

 apply the patterns in api endpoints

 The same principle applies to response data definitions.
-When adding response examples in the return response section, you can use combination modes to describe response formats for different scenarios.
-This way, developers can clearly understand what data structure will be returned in different situations.
+When adding response examples in the returned response section, you can use schema compositions to describe response formats for different scenarios.
+This way, developers can clearly understand what schemas will be returned in different situations.

 Real-World Use Cases